 Special rules apply on disposals of leasehold interests of less than 50 years.

-The gain arising during a period when the property was the taxpayers principal private residence is exempt and the last eighteen months of ownership are deemed to be an additional period of principal private residence.
+The gain arising during a period when the property was the taxpayers principal private residence is exempt and the last nine months of ownership (2019-20- eighteen months) are deemed to be an additional period of principal private residence.

-If a principal private residence has at some time been a let property then the gain arising in the period when the property was let may be reduced by the lettings allowance capped at £40,000.
+If a principal private residence has at some time been a let property then the gain arising in the period when the property was let may be reduced by the lettings relief capped at £40,000.
+Lettings relief will only apply where the owner is sharing occupancy of the home with the tenant(s) under the same roof.

 ANNUAL TAX ON ENVELOPED DWELLINGS (ATED)